Niantic enables small businesses to sponsor events in location games

 Hanke said that players don’t mind seeing these intrusions of the real world into the game, as the game clearly combines both fantasy and reality in the same experience.
 By default, sponsored locations are not visible to children without explicit parental permission.

-Carla Lee, who is heading the Sponsored Locations effort, said that 68% of players play the Niantic games while running errands or hanging out with friends.
+Carla Li, who is heading the Sponsored Locations effort, said that 68% of players play the Niantic games while running errands or hanging out with friends.
 So the sponsored locations can turn those errands into adventures.

 “Now it’s a reason to visit a location,” she said.
 “It’s a new revenue stream for those on our platform.
 They can drive traffic at times when they need it.
 It benefits the businesses as well as our players.”